The William L. Clements Library offers fellowships to help scholars access the Library’s rich primary source collections for research.

 WEEK-LONG FELLOWSHIPS

-Week-long fellowships require a one-week minimum residency for full-time library research.
+Week-long fellowships offer up to $1,500 and require a one-week minimum residency for full-time library research.
 Possible research interests include nineteenth-century American history and culture, cartography and any topic supported by the cartographic collections, and American Visual Culture.

 Digital Fellowships